dart-lang/site-www/src/_guides/language/evolution.md

 Dart formats its language versions as two numbers separated with a period.
 It reads as a major version number and a minor version number.
-Though this appears to follow semantic versioning, it does not.
 Minor version numbers might introduce breaking changes.

 Dart releases might append a patch number to a language version.